clive-alvares/CurrencyChart/README.md

 # CurrencyChart
 An IOS app that displays a chart of popular currencies and their exchange rates with other currencies.
+Works on all IOS devices.